DuyTa506/T5_LORA_Tuning/README.md

-# Reasearch for Lora Adapter Tuning
+# Research for Lora Adapter Tuning
 # Finetune HuggingFace's T5

 This repository allows you to finetune HuggingFace's T5 implementation on Neural Machine Translation.